Vehicle Theft per Capita in Denver County

 D- | D+ | F | D |

 Denver County is higher versus other counties of the same size for vehicle theft.
-The table below compares crime in counties with comparable overall population in the county‘s boundaries.
+The table below compares vehicle theft in counties with comparable overall population.

 Similar County | Overall Crime Grade | Violent Crime Grade | Property Crime Grade | Vehicle Theft Crime Grade |